-Residual risk is the remaining risk after your control measures are in place.
-There will always be some level of residual risk, but it should be as low as reasonably practicable.
+As you can see, there will always be some level of residual risk, but it should be as low as reasonably practicable.
 As in, as low as you can reasonably be expected to make it.

 Likelihood x Severity = Risk

-So if it is highly likely that harm could occur, and that harm would be severe, then the risk is high.
+If it is highly likely that harm could occur, and that harm would be severe, then the risk is high.
 This wouldn't usually be an acceptable level of residual risk.